pkrverma/luxtureApp/README.md

-Sure!
-Here's a detailed and well-structured `README.md` file for the **Luxture App**, written in clear language and formatted for GitHub:

----

 # 🛋️ Luxture App - AR-Based Furniture Shopping Experience

 Luxture is an Augmented Reality (AR)-powered mobile application that transforms how users shop for furniture online.
 Built using **Kotlin** and **Jetpack Compose**, it provides a real-time, immersive shopping experience by allowing users to visualize 3D models of furniture in their own space before purchasing.